HannachiHassen/ExtentReport-Cucumber-Adapter/README.md

     TestNG installed
     Cucumber Eclipse plugin (in case using Eclipse)

 # Step 1 – Add Maven dependencies to the POM
+# Step 2: Create a feature file in src/test/resources/

+I have also added a failed scenario in @FaceBookLink.